Hello Cardano CourseLessons1. Hello World

 console.log("Your wallet address is:", address);

-And update the package.json file to add a script to run the code:
+Update the package.json file to add a script to run the code:

 {